BasedToschi/BasedRandomness/README.md

 BasedRandomness is perfect for applications requiring **unpredictable, fair outcomes**:

+With based randomness, if you ask 2 or more number in a single range you have 100% secuiry that each numbers generated are unique

 **🎲 Gaming & Entertainment:**
 - Need 1 number from 1-6 (dice roll)
 - Need 5 numbers from 1-100 (lottery tickets)